PolishedTomato/swiftUI-100-days/README.md

+SwiftUI Day 61(CoreData upon day 60)

+use asynchrous call MainActor.run for updating or saving core Data before rendering to prevent data rush, so our view don't display before data ready.
+MainActor.run{} run one piece of code at a time.

+I don't know how to clean up coreData but, to have a new database to play with, changing the name of datamodal and assinged a new container seems to work.

+When creating NSManagedObject subclasses and assigned relationship to one class(many to one), coreData doesn't allow save for error illegal attemp to save for object in different context.
+Which mean you can't save if you still using the same class.

+This project's data modal was using CachedUser to CacheFriend(one to many), CahceUser to Tag(one to many).

+This project should be better to use many to many relationship between users, friends, tags.
+However, I haven't learn it yet.
+Maybe update in the future.
+////////////////////
 SwiftUI Day 60(consolidation)

 key point: SwiftUI automatically add attribute @ViewBuilder to var body for each view component, so we can return multiple views in body property, and return different view(s) on conditions.